 The action/services in this goal were effective and will continue to be implemented in the next cycle of the plan.

-The Base educational program provided and included associated materials and contracted services as needed.
+Action/Service 1.1 - The Base educational program provided and included associated materials and contracted services as needed.
 The budget was managed to maintain a competitive salary schedule within collective bargaining agreements to retain highly qualified teachers.
-Due to COVID 19, it was difficult to find qualified teachers, 98.75% of Banta teachers had appropriate subject matter authorization and required certification.
-With the new adoption of the Science and History curriculum, every pupil had sufficient access to current standards-aligned instruction and materials and all teachers were supported to fully implement state-adopted instruction materials.
-Facilities were maintained in good repair to ensure standards of safety and access with added security measures and additional personnel to implement COVID-19 safety and cleaning protocols.
+100% of Banta teachers had appropriate subject matter authorization and required certification.

+Action/Service 1.2 Standards aligned instruction and materials - With newly adopted curriculum, every pupil had sufficient access to current standards-aligned instruction and materials and all teachers were supported to fully implement state-adopted instruction materials.

+Action/Service 1.3 Facilities were maintained in good repair to ensure standards of safety and access with added security measures.